 Cultural anthropologist and science and technology studies scholar by training, I use mixed methods to study knowledge politics and socio-cultural dynamics bearing on science, development, global environmental change and sustainability transformations, primarily in the United States and Brazil, as well as international institutions.

-I am Senior Associate (“Titular”) Researcher in the Earth System Science Center of the Brazilian Institute for Space Research (INPE) in Brazil, and have held research positions, lectureships and professorships at Harvard University, the National Center for Atmospheric Research (NCAR) and the University of Colorado in the United States, and at Wageningen University in the Netherlands.
+I am Associate Professor at Linköping University in Sweden, and Senior Associate (“Titular”) Researcher in the Earth System Science Center of the Brazilian Institute for Space Research (INPE) in Brazil.
+I have held research positions, lectureships, and professorships at Harvard University, the National Center for Atmospheric Research (NCAR) and the University of Colorado in the United States, and at Wageningen University in the Netherlands.

 I am adviser to Nature Climate Change and Environmental Research Letters, executive editor of Environment: Science and Policy for Sustainable Development, and founding, former executive editor of the Social Status of Climate Change Knowledge subdomain of WIREs: Climate Change.

 I have held numerous organizational and intellectual leadership roles in high-level efforts to shape research agendas capable of responding to sustainability challenges.
 This subsumes organization and scientific leadership of major international meetings, including, among others, an IPCC co-sponsored workshop to define research priorities to help low- and middle-income countries address climate vulnerability and adaptation needs (see scientific outcome); Future Earth’s Young Scientist Network Conference on Integrated Science; and an effort led by Future Earth to harness digital technologies to transformations towards sustainability.